 Signing on to the GCC was easy for us.
 We had permission from our department head to complete the necessary documents and then it was forwarded to the Dean for final signatures.
 It all happened in a day.

-As a scientist from an interdisciplinary background in a department filled with Ph.D. chemists, it has given me a voice and a way to show what I can offer to the academy.
+As a scientist from an interdisciplinary background in a department filled with Ph.D. chemists, [the GCC] has given me a voice and a way to show what I can offer to the academy.
 It has also allowed me to introduce my students to a subject that is of particular interest to me coming from an environmental science background.

 How has being part of the GCC community impacted your students and their ability to prepare for career competitiveness?